dwightjack/wok-pkgs/packages/core/docs/create-tasks.md

 ## Generating a task function from a creator function

-The easiest way to create a task function from a sharable task is by generating a configuration object and use its `task()` method.
+The easiest way to create a task function from a sharable task is by using the default `task()` method.

 ```js
 // tasks/copy.js